utzcoz/utzcoz.github.io/_posts/2020-05-02-Analyze-AOSP-vsync-model.markdown

     return false;
 }
 ```
 The `DispSyncThread::computeNextEventTimeLocked` is to find the nearest next target time of all callbacks, and check the target time to select whether to sleep to wait.
-If it sleeps to wait and wakups with timeout, it will add wakup latency to the later calculation.
+If it sleeps to wait and wakeups with timeout, it will add wakeup latency to the later calculation.
 And then it will use `gatherCallbackInvocationsLocked` to collect callbacks that next target time is less than now now.
 Lastly, the `DispSyncThread::threadLoop` will use `fireCallbackInvocations` to notify the `vsync` event to callbacks.
 And then, the `threadLoop` enters to next loop.

 ```c++
 nsecs_t computeListenerNextEventTimeLocked(const EventListener& listener, nsecs_t baseTime) {